redstrate/Kawari/README.md

 ## Contributing

-Pull requests for new features, patch updates, and documentation are welcome.
+Pull requests for new scripts, features, patch updates, and documentation are welcome.
 A guide for contributing and updating Kawari can be found [here](CONTRIBUTING.md).

 ## Credits & Thank You